xubingyue/avocadodb/Documentation/Books/Manual/Transactions/README.md

   other transactions until the transaction commits.
 * Finally, the *durability* proposition makes sure that operations from transactions that have committed will be made persistent.
-The amount of transaction durability is configurable in ArangoDB, as is the durability on collection level.
+The amount of transaction durability is configurable in AvocadoDB, as is the durability on collection level.